manizheh1/Argus/README.md

+# Project Argus

+The aim of this project is to develop a vision-language-action based OpenVLA agent for the Franka Panda robot to perform the mug pick-and-place task.
+The agent is fune-tuned using LoRA finetuning technique on the RLDS dataset collected.
+The images were captured using the ZED 2i camera and the dataset is stored in the RLDS format.

-# RLDS Dataset Structure for Franka Panda
+## RLDS Dataset Structure for Franka Panda

 Below are the details of the RLDS (Reinforcement Learning Datasets) file structure used to store episode data for the **Franka Panda** robot performing the **mug pick-and-place** task.
 The environment consists of clutter and varying positions of Tomato sauce the object the we are interesrted to pickup.
 The dataset adheres to the [RLDS standard](https://github.com/google-research/rlds), ensuring compatibility with OpenVLA.